 VSI is in the process of updating the OpenVMS Hardcopy documentation set; availability is TBD.
-The VSI OpenVMS Alpha download or media kit contains the documents you need to get started with VSI OpenVMS Alpha V8.4-2L2.
+The VSI OpenVMS Alpha download website contains the documents you need to get started with the OpenVMS Alpha operating system.

 SOFTWARE PRODUCT SERVICES

 A variety of service options are available from VSI.
 For more information, contact your local VSI account representative or distributor.
 Information is also available from: